Matching while Learning: Introduction

+DEEM is an algorithm that assigns jobs to workers over time.
+We begin by noting that DEEM has a natural decentralization property: it determines the choice of job type for a worker based only on that worker's history, and not based on any other workers' histories.
+(We note, however, that DEEM itself is designed with knowledge of the global system-level statistics described above.)
+This decentralization is inspired by the fact that in large-scale online platforms, matching is typically carried out on an individual basis.
+For example, if a worker searches for jobs on an online labor market platform, the platform will generally display available jobs in a personalized rank order based on metadata about that worker.
+(In practice, this decentralization arises in part due to the inherent asynchronous nature of these platforms: workers and jobs arrive continuously over time, and batched centralized matching may be infeasible as a product design.)

+At a high level, DEEM operates as follows during the lifetime of a given worker.
+First, DEEM {\em explores} to make a confident estimate of the type of this worker.
+This exploration phase consists of two modes: a {\em guessing} mode, where DEEM initially samples job types uniformly at random to develop a reasonable maximum a posteriori (MAP) estimate of the worker's type; and a {\em confirmation} mode, when DEEM chooses jobs to confirm the MAP type as efficiently as possible.
+The exploration phase is followed by an {\em exploitation} phase, during which jobs are assigned based on the worker type that was confirmed during exploration.
+Each of these phases is carefully designed to optimize the rate of payoff generation while ensuring that capacity constraints are met.

-To develop intuition for our solution, consider a simple example with two types of jobs (``easy'' and ``hard'') and two types of workers (``expert'' and ``novice'').
+To develop intuition for our solution, consider a simple example with two types of jobs (Easy and Hard) and two types of workers (Expert and Novice).
 Experts can do both types of tasks well; but novices can only do easy tasks well.
 Suppose that there is a limited supply of easy jobs: more than the mass of novices available, but less than the total mass of novices and experts.
-In particular, to maximize payoff the platform must learn enough to \echide{consistently }match some experts to hard jobs.
+In particular, to maximize payoff the platform must learn enough to match some experts to hard jobs.

-DEEM has several key features, each of which can be understood in the context of this example. {\em First}, DEEM has a natural decentralization property: it determines the choice of job type for a worker based only on that worker's history.
-This decentralization is arguably essential in large-scale online platforms, where matching is typically carried out on an individual basis, rather than centrally.
-In order to accomplish this decentralization, it is essential for the algorithm to account for the externality to the rest of the market when a worker is matched to a given job.
+DEEM has several key features, each of which can be understood in the context of this example. {\em First}, because DEEM operates at the level of a given worker, we must ensure that the algorithm nevertheless does not violate capacity constraints.
+In particular, it is essential for the algorithm to account for the externality to the rest of the market when a worker is matched to a given job.
 For example, if easy jobs are relatively scarce, then matching a worker to such a job makes it unavailable to the rest of the market.
-Our approach is to ``price'' this externality: we find {\em shadow prices} for the capacity constraints, and adjust per-match payoffs downward using these prices.
+Our approach is to ``price'' this externality: we find {\em shadow prices} for the capacity constraints, and adjust all per-match payoffs downward using these prices.